serokell/blog-posts/TON Contest/article.md

 We were impressed by the amount of work done by the TON team.
 They managed to build a pretty complex and at the same time beautiful system.
 And, most importantly, it works!
 However, we are not convinced _all_ of this work was strictly necessary.
-As engineers ourselves we can definitely relate to the idea of Fift, a brand-new stack based (that is, in some sense, somewhat esoteric) programming language, but we believe that real-world applications more complex than simple CLI _prototypes_ are beyond its capabilities, and
+Being engineers, we can definitely relate to the idea of Fift, a brand-new stack based (that is, in some sense, somewhat esoteric) programming language, but we believe that real-world applications more complex than simple CLI _prototypes_ are beyond its capabilities, and